jurader/automatic_analysis_of_MALT_HE_image/README.md

 # MALT image

-An image in this Github repo. is obtained from the following paper.
+The MALT image in this Github repository is obtained from the following paper.

 https://www.hindawi.com/journals/crigm/2011/945752/